trust-mfn-berlin/animals-as-objects/vault/help.Content Management.md

 1. WE does pre-translation check on the finalized google docs
     - check markdown and style guide
     - check footnote style, and edit them to be consecutively numbered
-    - check image descriptions
+    - check image descriptions and captions
     - check 'desc' for summary box
+    - check for 2-5 word desc
     - check titles for length and changes
         - if titles changed, potentially change note title in Dendron as well to match
     - check backlinks:
         - take out backlinks to notes that will not be written
         - change titles of backlinks where the title has changes
     - check attached dates